Dr. Thaddeus L. Miller

 Professional Activities & Awards:

 Apart from my duties on campus, I am a frequent contributor to public health practice through collaboration with Texas Department of State Health Services, CDC, and other local, regional, national, and international agencies.
-Current or past service includes serving as peer reviewer for the Journal of Infection and Public Health, the American Journal of Public Health, PharmacoEconomics, the Journal of Public Health and Epidemiology, The Lancet Global Disease and others; as a member of the Texas Department of State Health Services’ Syndromic Surveillance Governance Council, MedStar’s Mobile Healthcare Community Advisory Board, CDC’s TBESC cost studies working group, TBESC’s committees for Presentations and Publications and Translating Research into Practice (TRiP), Texas Health Resources Harris Methodist Erath County’s community health steering committee; and as Board Vice President for Mision de Candelilla (medical mission serving rural northern Mexico).
+Current or past service includes serving as peer reviewer for the Journal of Infection and Public Health, the American Journal of Public Health, PharmacoEconomics, the Journal of Public Health and Epidemiology, The Lancet Global Disease and others; as a member of the Texas Department of State Health Services’ Syndromic Surveillance Governance Council, and numerous committees and working groups for my CDC projects and others.
+I also have volunteered with served as Board Vice President for Mision de Candelilla (medical mission serving rural northern Mexico) since 2006.

 In 2019 I received both UNTHSC and School of Public Health’s Faculty Achievement Awards for excellence in teaching, scholarship, leadership and service; I also received the 2019 Department of Health Behavior and Health Systems “outstanding faculty member in teaching” award.
 In 2012, I received UNTHSC’s “President’s Promising Researcher of Excellence Award” for “exemplary contributions in support of UNT Health Science Center” and the university’s “Rising Star Award” in 2011 for excellence in research.